-If you don’t have a pool and are kind of swaying back and forth between above-ground and inground, you’re right to consider all angles.
+If you don’t yet have a pool and are kind of swaying back and forth between above-ground and inground pools, you’re right to consider all angles.
 Despite the future decisions that must be made, this is, of course, the most fundamental.

 While the inground alternative can give your yard that resort-style living look, there are plenty of advantages to the alternative.